 Known as engineered flooring, this flooring material is made of layers of wood topped with a thick hardwood veneer.
 A locking tongue-and-groove arrangement snugs the planks together.
-Engineered flooring is prefinished, stable, and relatively inexpensive.
-Because the planks lock together so firmly, you can "float" the floor -- another way of saying the floor need not be nailed in place.
+Engineered flooring is prefinished, stable, and a relatively cheap wood flooring option.
+Because the planks lock together so firmly, you can "float" the floor—another way of saying the floor need not be nailed in place.

 When you're ready to install, gently pry the quarter-round trim from the walls.
 For painted trim, avoid chipping by running the blade of a utility knife along the junction between the top of the quarter-round trim and the molding.
 If you break a piece, don't panic; it can be glued.
 Next, to avoid making fancy cuts in flooring planks, undercut the door trim to the height of the planks using a fine-tooth handsaw.
 Remove protruding nails or screws in the old floor, then vacuum or sweep.

 Foam underlayment beneath the floor adds a little bit of cushion between the subfloor and wood flooring.
 Lay one row at a time, and use tape to secure the pieces together.

 Working left to right, place the starter row, applying a 1/8-inch bead of adhesive to the bottom groove lip of the end (not the sides) of each board.
 (Some manufacturers require a straight board be used as a guide for the starter row.)
 Use a rag to wipe off excess glue.

 Editor's Tip: Getting the starter row straight is important—some manufacturers recommend that you install a temporary guide board.
 Gluing requirements vary; some manufacturers require that the sides and ends of all planks be glued by applying adhesive into the groove.
 Others ask that you glue the ends of the starter row.
 (Either way, have a damp rag handy to quickly wipe off excess.)
 For the sake of appearance, always stagger joints by at least 1 foot.